 The 2010 Audi A4 spans a wide performance spectrum with its available engines and transmissions.
-The base sedan has a 211-horsepower turbocharged 2.0-liter four-cylinder engine, coupled to a six-speed manual, a six-speed automatic, or in front-drive versions, a continuously variable transmission (CVT).
-All-wheel drive is available on the four-cylinder sedan and comes standard on the six-cylinder sedan.
-The A4 Avant wagon comes only as a turbocharged four, with quattro and the six-speed automatic.Though it's slower with either engine than the latest turbo BMWs, the Audi A4's performance is quick.
-Edmunds puts it bluntly: "a BMW 335i can blow its doors off," they contend, and the Audi is a "bit lethargic considering our test car's lofty sticker price."
+The base sedan has a 211-hp turbo 2.0-liter four-cylinder engine, coupled to a six-speed manual, a six-speed automatic, or a continuously variable transmission (CVT) in front-drive versions.
+All-wheel drive is available on the 4-cylinder sedan and comes standard on the 6-cylinder sedan.
+The A4 wagon gets the turbo four, all-wheel drive and the 6-speed automatic.Though it's slower with either engine than the latest turbo BMWs, the Audi A4's performance is quick.
+Edmunds puts it bluntly: "a BMW 335i can blow its doors off."
 Edmunds was testing a V-6 A4, however; for 2010 Audi does offer an S4 with a supercharged V-6 engine to compete with the BMW turbo.
-Car and Driver finds the turbocharged four-cylinder "zippy," while Automobile clarifies that the new "211-hp TFSI unit has nothing in common with the outgoing car's heavier and thirstier 200-hp edition."
-AutoWeek asserts this powerplant in the A4 Avant is "smooth, strong and sweeter than ever and, in a sense, not turbolike at all.
-Throttle response is immediate."
+Car and Driver finds the turbocharged four-cylinder "zippy."
+AutoWeek asserts this powerplant in the A4 Avant is "smooth, strong and sweeter than ever."

-The 2010 Audi A4 sedan's four-cylinder engine is "paired with either a six-speed manual or a six-speed automatic in Quattro models," Automobile reports, while "front-wheel-drive cars will be available with the continuously variable Multitronic transmission."
-A "six-speed ZF automatic transmission, quattro all-wheel drive and the latest evolution of Audi's 2.0-liter turbo with gasoline direct injection" is the sole wagon configuration, AutoWeek says.
-Audi's become synonymous with all-wheel drive; "Quattro has been around since the earth cooled," Edmunds comments, "and we're fans."
+The 2010 Audi A4 turbo-4 comes with a 6-speed transmission as a sedan, or with a CVT.
+Wagons get an automatic and the turbo-4 and Audi's hallmark all-wheel drive.
+"Quattro has been around since the earth cooled," Edmunds comments.
 With a power bias of 40:60 to the rear wheels, "the A4's self-locking center differential redirects that power to the axle with the best traction" when traction suffers.
 Automobile points out "if need be, up to 90 percent can be directed to the front wheels."

-Automobile observes that "thanks to Quattro and those wide eighteen-inch tires, traction and grip are phenomenal," and that "handling balance feels a lot more neutral than in the outgoing model."
-Edmunds calls it "a very sharp, communicative sedan and it's fun to throw around," also noting that the brakes are "fantastic."
+Automobile finds "traction and grip are phenomenal," and that "handling balance feels a lot more neutral."
+Edmunds calls it "a very sharp, communicative sedan and it's fun to throw around."